Prof-Rosario-UCLA/team47/README.md

 16) The app is fully usable with tab navigation, satisfies color contrast requirements, uses semantic HTML and uses all the appropriate ARIA attributes.

 17) The app is deployed on Google App Engine, using a Cloud Build Trigger.
 Logs from a deployment below.

-The app must function as a PWA with a service worker.
-If data is unavailable offline, the app should still render its structure and display a message or progress indicator (e.g., "Attempting to fetch data...").
-The app must be installable on desktop and mobile.